blakebrandon-hub/Group-Progress-Tracker/README.md

    ~~[Team Tracker (group-task.herokuapp.com)](http://group-task.herokuapp.com/signup)~~

-* You will be redirected to the login page and can then sign in with those credentials.
+* You will be redirected to the login page and can sign in with those credentials.

 * Once logged in, click "Create Board" on the navbar.
 You will be prompted to enter a board title, description and choose the privacy of the board.